gcanti/fp-ts/docs/modules/These.ts.md

 - You can think of a computation that went as far as it could before erroring.
 - You can think of a computation that keeps track of errors as it completes.

-Another way you can think of `These<L, A>` is saying that we want to handle `L` kind of data, `A` kind of data, or both `L` and `A` kind of data at the same time.
+Another way you can think of `These<E, A>` is saying that we want to handle `E` kind of data, `A` kind of data, or both `E` and `A` kind of data at the same time.
 This is particularly useful when it comes to displaying UI's.

 (description adapted from https://package.elm-lang.org/packages/joneshf/elm-these)